enkidevs/curriculum/java/testing/testing-ii/focus-testing-on-key-areas.md

 ## Practice

-What should be prioritised when testing?
+What should be prioritized when testing?

-`???`
+???

 - `code written by multiple developers`
 - `trivial operations like getX()`